software-assignments-spring2022/final-project-coinmaster/README.md

 ### Clone this repository
 1. Clone the repository and navigate into the repository.
-2. Copy the two .env hidden files into the front-end and back-end directories.
+2. Copy the two .env files into the front-end and back-end directories.

 ### Test this project:
 1. Navigate into the back-end directory and